 The Solution

 I built a semi-autonomous pipeline that acts as a dedicated research assistant.
-It doesn’t just summariz; it triages based on my specific taxonomy.
+It doesn’t just summarize; it triages based on my specific taxonomy.

 The 5-Phase Pipeline